 Sharon Mackay is an award winning Landscape Architect and Urban Designer with over 16 years of collaborative practice in South Australia, Victoria and North America.

-She currently works with ODASA as a Strategic Designer.
+She currently works with ODASA as Design Director.
 Prior to this, Sharon spent seven years as a Senior Associate at HASSELL, Adelaide.
 Many of her projects have received local, national and international recognition including the recent major redevelopment at Adelaide Zoo.

 A former Vice President of AILA (SA), Sharon has taught design and presented at many national and international events, including at the World Architecture Festival in Barcelona in 2010.